Floor panel removal in Warsaw — fast and damage-free

 Can I lay new laminate over the old?

-Technically yes, but it is not recommended.
-The floor will be higher, doors may not open, and imperfections in the old layer will telegraph through.
+In theory yes, but it is not advised.
+The floor level will rise, doors may stop opening, and flaws in the old layer will show through.

 How long does removal take?

-Click-lock laminate — roughly 20–30 m² per hour.
-Glue-down — about half that speed.
+Click-lock laminate — around 20–30 m² per hour.
+Glue-down — roughly half that pace.
 A 15 m² room takes 30 minutes to an hour.

 Can the removed panels be reused?

-Click-lock — yes, if the locking mechanism is intact.
+Click-lock — yes, if the locking system is still intact.
 Glue-down — almost never.

 Does the underlay need replacing?

-Yes, old underlay loses its properties after 5–7 years.
-A new floor needs fresh underlay.
+Yes, old underlay loses its performance after 5–7 years.
+A new floor needs new underlay.

 What do I do with the waste?

-Laminate is construction waste.
-In Warsaw you can take it to a PSZOK facility or arrange removal with the technician.
+Laminate counts as construction waste.
+In Warsaw you can bring it to a PSZOK facility or arrange removal with the technician.

 Can the technician lay the new floor the same day?

-Yes, if the subfloor is in good condition and the material is ready.
-Removal plus installation in one day is standard practice.
+Yes, if the subfloor is in good shape and the material is on site.
+Removal and installation in one day is a normal setup.

 Who does the work

-Floor removal is carried out by flooring specialists.
-We know how to dismantle every type of floor without damaging the substrate.
-We cover all of Warsaw — call or message us, we’ll assess the scope and find a convenient date.
+Floor removal is done by flooring specialists.
+We know how to take apart every type of floor without damaging the base underneath.
+We work across all of Warsaw — call or message us, and we’ll check the scope and arrange a convenient date.